TheThingSystem/steward/nodewiki/steward/RaspberryPi.md

      sudo /etc/init.d/dbus restart

 _NOTE: This has security implications.
 This fix allows a method call from all console users, even those calls unrelated to Bluetooth.
 This is a temporary and sub-optimal work-around to this problem.
 More research needed._

-### Alternative BlueZ Installation

-The stock BlueZ available on Wheezy is currently BlueZ 4.99.
-This should be sufficient, so

-    sudo apt-get install bluetoothd

-_NOTE: If you plug your Bluetooth LE adaptor into your Pi before installing BlueZ 4.x via apt-get it should automatically start Bluetooth services on installation.
-Otherwise you may have to reboot the Pi before running the steward to start these services._

-_NOTE: Current testing is using the [IOGEAR GBU521 Adaptor](http://www.iogear.com/product/GBU521/), however other adaptors have been tested and appear to work._

 ##Installing the Steward

 Check out the steward from its Git repository,